fergyfresh/CommService/README.md

 Tool can be moved to /usr/local/bin by sudo cp claritytools /usr/local/bin.
 After that you can run claritytools -h from the command line.

+FYI the service queries an auth db for token and username.
+They are set with the headers. x-auth-token x-auth-user

+If you have an issue setting this up reach out and I will post the demo SQL.

 ####Credentials Files